Increase Font Size

 What if the estate is not large enough to cover the costs of the debts?

-If the assets of the estate are insufficient to pay the debts, the PR will exhaust the assets paying creditor claims.
-The heirs will get nothing, but neither will they be obligated to pay the rest of their dead relative’s bills.
+If the assets of the estate are insufficient to pay the debts, the personal representative will use what the deceased left to pay the creditor claims.
+The heirs will get nothing, but neither will they be required to pay the rest of their dead relative’s bills.

 Can debts be taken from a life insurance policy or investment account?